opengrowingalliance/specifications/v2.0/ogsp-root-spec.md

 ### 2.4 Solarpunk Philosophy and Agricultural Justice

-OGSP embraces a solarpunk vision of the future—one where technology serves ecological sustainability, social justice, and community empowerment.
+OGP embraces a solarpunk vision of the future—one where technology serves ecological sustainability, social justice, and community empowerment.
 This philosophical foundation shapes our approach in several key ways:

 #### 2.4.1 Technology for Agricultural Justice

 Current agricultural systems often concentrate power and resources in the hands of large agribusinesses, while small farmers struggle to compete despite often employing more sustainable practices.
-OGSP aims to rebalance this power dynamic by:
+OGP aims to rebalance this power dynamic by:

 - Providing small farmers with technological tools that were previously only available to large operations
 - Enabling resource-efficient growing that maximizes output while minimizing environmental impact